Linuxfabrik/monitoring-plugins/fortios-sensor/README.md

 # Check "fortios-sensor" - Overview

-The check fetches detailed sensor information from Forti Appliances like FortiGate running FortiOS via FortiOS REST API.
+The check fetches detailed sensor information from a Forti Appliance like FortiGate running FortiOS, using the FortiOS REST API.
 Warns automatically by comparing to pre-defined appliance thresholds.
 The authentication is done via a single API token (Token-based authentication), not via Session-based authentication, which is stated as "legacy".

 We recommend to run this check every 15 minutes.